Job Search

 West SuffolkSuffolkContract

-Learning Support Assistant - SEN - (Trauma-Informed Practice) Location: Bury St Edmunds, Suffolk Hours: Monday to Friday, 08:00 – 16:00 Salary: £14.30 - £16 per hour, depending on experience Contract: Ongoing temporary with potential for permanent placement Start: Jan 2026 or asap Inspire, Support, and Empower Every Day We are looking for a dedicated Learning Support Assistant to join a specialist SEN school near Bury St Edmunds, Suffolk.
-This is an ideal role for someone passionate about helping young people with additional needs, including Social, Emotional and Mental Health (SEMH) needs, Autism, and trauma-related challenges.
-Using trauma-informed practice, you will help pupils feel safe, valued, and ready to learn.
-This role offers the chance to make a real impact on children’s lives every day.
-About the Role As a Learning Support Assistant, you will support students in small classes of up to 10 pupils.
-Working alongside teachers and therapists, you will help create a calm, nurturing, and structured environment using trauma-informed strategies.
-Your support will enable pupils to build confidence, regulate emotions, and make meaningful progress.
-Key Responsibilities Build positive, trusting relationships with pupils to create a sense of safety and belonging.
-Use trauma-informed practices to support emotional regulation and reduce anxiety or distress.
-Model positive behaviour, communication, and consistency throughout the school day.
-Adapt learning resources and strategies to support individual needs.
-Work collaboratively with teachers, the SENCO, and therapists to deliver personalised support plans.
-Encourage independence and confidently celebrate progress, however small.
-Promote resilience, wellbeing, and self-esteem through patience, structure, and encouragement.
-What We’re Looking For GCSE Maths and English Language (Grade 4/C or equivalent) essential.
-Experience or understanding of working with children with SEMH, Autism, or trauma backgrounds.
-Awareness of trauma-informed practice and de-escalation strategies.
-A calm, empathetic, and proactive approach to supporting challenging behaviour.
-Strong teamwork, communication, and problem-solving skills.
-Must be able to commute to Bury St Edmunds, Suffolk.
-Why Join Us?
-A supportive and inclusive SEN school community that values every staff member.
-Access to over 20 free CPD courses, including trauma-informed practice and behaviour management.
-Weekly PAYE pay with no umbrella deductions.
-Dedicated consultant support and clear opportunities for career progression.
-A meaningful and rewarding career where every day makes a difference.
-About Our Partner School Our partner SEN school near Bury St Edmunds, Suffolk supports children with complex needs, including SEMH and Autism.
-The school offers a nurturing, trauma-informed environment with small class sizes, a strong multi-disciplinary team, and a commitment to helping every child grow emotionally, socially, and academically.
-Staff work collaboratively to ensure each pupil feels safe, understood, and empowered to achieve their potential.
+a { text-decoration: none; color: #464feb; } tr th, tr td { border: 1px solid #e6e6e6; } tr th { background-color: #f5f5f5; } Learning Support Assistant – SEN (Trauma-Informed Practice) Location: Bury St Edmunds, Suffolk Hours: Monday to Friday, 08:00 - 16:00 Salary: £14.30 - £16.00 per hour, depending on experience Contract: Ongoing temporary with potential for permanent placement Start Date: March 2026 or as soon as possible Inspire, Support and Empower Every Day Inspire EHC is seeking a compassionate and resilient Learning Support Assistant to join a specialist SEN school near Bury St Edmunds, Suffolk.
+This role is ideal for someone committed to supporting children and young people with additional needs, including SEMH, Autism, communication difficulties and trauma-related challenges.
+Using trauma-informed practice, you will help pupils feel safe, understood and ready to learn.
+This role offers the opportunity to make a genuine difference every day.
+About the Role You will work in small classes of up to 6 pupils, supporting teachers and therapists to create a calm, structured and nurturing environment.
+Trauma-informed strategies will be central to your work, enabling pupils to build trust, regulate emotions, develop confidence and make meaningful progress.
+Key Responsibilities Build positive, trusting relationships with pupils Use trauma-informed approaches to support emotional regulation and reduce distress Model calm, consistent and positive behaviour throughout the school day Adapt learning resources and approaches to suit individual needs Work closely with teachers, the SENCO and therapists on personalised support plans Encourage independence and recognise every achievement Promote wellbeing, resilience and self-esteem through structure and encouragement What We’re Looking For GCSE Maths and English Language (Grade 4/C or equivalent) Experience supporting children with SEMH, Autism or trauma backgrounds Understanding of trauma-informed practice and de-escalation strategies You will be a positive part of the staff team with bundles of resilience!
+A calm, empathetic and proactive approach to challenging behaviour Strong communication, teamwork and problem-solving skills Ability to commute to Bury St Edmunds, Suffolk Why Join Inspire EHC?
+Supportive and inclusive SEN school community Over 20 free CPD courses, including trauma-informed practice Weekly PAYE pay with no umbrella deductions Dedicated consultant support Opportunities for career development within SEND About Our Partner School Our partner SEN school near Bury St Edmunds supports children with complex needs, including SEMH and Autism.
+With small class sizes and a strong multi-disciplinary team, the school provides a safe, nurturing and trauma-informed environment where pupils can grow socially, emotionally and academically.
 Safeguarding and Equal Opportunities Inspire EHC and our partner school are committed to safeguarding and promoting the welfare of children and young people.
 All applicants must have or be willing to obtain an enhanced DBS and provide two professional references.
-We are an Equal Opportunities Employer and welcome applicants from all backgrounds.
+We welcome applicants from all backgrounds.
 Visa sponsorship is not available for this role.
 Next Steps If you are ready to make a meaningful difference and bring a trauma-informed, compassionate approach to supporting young people, apply today to become a Learning Support Assistant in Bury St Edmunds, Suffolk.
-Help create a safe, engaging environment where every child can rebuild confidence, achieve their goals, and thrive.
+Help create a safe, engaging and encouraging environment where every child can thrive.

 Read More